seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **ARVIRAGUS**
 Let ordinance
-Come as the gods foresay it: howsoe’er,
+Come as the gods foresay it: howsoe'er,
 My brother hath done well.

 **BELARIUS**
 I had no mind
-To hunt this day: the boy Fidele’s sickness
+To hunt this day: the boy Fidele's sickness
 Did make my way long forth.

 **GUIDERIUS**
 With his own sword,
-Which he did wave against my throat, I have ta’en
+Which he did wave against my throat, I have ta'en
-His head from him: I’ll throw’t into the creek
+His head from him: I'll throw't into the creek
 Behind our rock; and let it to the sea,
-And tell the fishes he’s the queen’s son, Cloten:
+And tell the fishes he's the queen's son, Cloten:
-That’s all I reck.
+That's all I reck.

 *Exit*

 **BELARIUS**
-I fear it will be revenged, but, ’tis done:
+I fear it will be revenged, but, 'tis done:
-We’ll hunt no more to-day, nor seek for danger
+We'll hunt no more to-day, nor seek for danger
-Where there’s no profit.
+Where there's no profit.
 I prithee, to our rock;
-You and Fidele play the cooks: I’ll stay
+You and Fidele play the cooks: I'll stay
 Till hasty Polydote return, and bring him
 To dinner presently.

 **ARVIRAGUS**
 Poor sick Fidele!
-I’ll weringly to him: to gain his colour
+I'll weringly to him: to gain his colour
-I’ld let a parish of such Clotens’ blood,
+I'ld let a parish of such Clotens' blood,
 And praise myself for charity.

 *Exit*

 **BELARIUS**
 O thou goddess,
-Thou divine Nature, how thyself thou blazon’st
+Thou divine Nature, how thyself thou blazon'st
 In these two princely boys!

 *Re-enter GUIDERIUS*

 **GUIDERIUS**
-Where’s my brother?
+Where's my brother?
-I have sent Cloten’s clotpoll down the stream,
+I have sent Cloten's clotpoll down the stream,
-In embassy to his mother: his body’s hostage
+In embassy to his mother: his body's hostage
 For his return.

 *Solemn music*